-- 2.2.1 The site is located on the eastern side of Downs Hill, opposite its junction with The Avenue, and forms part of the Downs Hill Conservation Area.
-The current house has been on this site for 65 years. - 2.2.2 The topography of the land in the local area slopes quite steeply from west to east and more gradually from north to south.
+2.2.1 The site is located on the eastern side of Downs Hill, opposite its junction with The Avenue, and forms part of the Downs Hill Conservation Area.
+The current house has been on this site for 65 years.

+2.2.2 The topography of the land in the local area slopes quite steeply from west to east and more gradually from north to south.
 As a result, the houses on the west side of Downs Hill are considerably elevated compared to the subject property and its neighbours on the east side.
-To the rear of the property, the hillside affords dramatic views over the wooded valley and railway, towards Bromley and Chislehurst to the east. - 2.2.3 The position of the property, together with established building lines and mature landscape, means it is not overlooked and neither does it overlook any of its neighbours.
-The remodelled house has been careful designed to preserve this privacy in all directions.
+To the rear of the property, the hillside affords dramatic views over the wooded valley and railway, towards Bromley and Chislehurst to the east.

+2.2.3 The positon of the property, together with established building lines and mature landscape, means it is not overlooked and neither does it overlook any of its neighbours.
+The revised proposals follow the same careful design principles to preserve this privacy in all directions.

-- 2.2.4 The Downs Hill Conservation Area SPD and the pre-application advice, have helped shape the redesign of the submitted proposals.
+2.2.4 The Downs Hill Conservation Area SPD and the pre-application advice, have helped shape the redesign of the submitted proposals.
 The applicants' original design was an unashamed modern house which borrowed contemporary design features from others in the conservation area and from the one locally listed building, the flat-roofed, art deco design in nearby Foxgrove Road.
 It was helpful to understand that contemporary design is not ruled out by the LPA in this location and it is acknowledged that both the designs and materials vary across the conservation area.
-However, in responding to the pre-application advice the applicants have nevertheless sought to radically overhaul the proposed design to better blend with the immediate neighbours and avoid being over dominant in the street scene.
-The pitched and hipped roof is now more typical of the others in the immediate vicinity, including features such as accommodation in the roof space, incorporating dormer windows.
-The overall scale and height is in keeping with number 26, next door and less than the redevelopment under construction at number 28.
-The buildings to the south follow the sloping nature of the natural topography of the land and appear lower than the subject property, just as the houses on the opposite side of the road are much higher. - 2.2.5 The detail of materials and finishes can be a matter controlled by condition, but it is the applicants' intention for the external walls to be finished predominately in white render, again in keeping with many other houses in the conservation area. - 2.2.6 The proposed redevelopment has been designed to replace the unremarkable existing building, blending in scale and height with its neighbours to make a positive contribution to the conservation area.
+However, in responding to the pre-application advice the applicants initially sought to radically overhaul their original design to better blend with the immediate neighbours and avoid being over dominant in the street scene.
+This further revision to reduce the scale and ambition of the new home is, we believe, a better fit still.
+The twin peaks of the deep pitched and gabled roof now echoes its northern neighbour and includes other design features found in the vicinity.
+The overall scale and height remains in keeping with the area, although of course now smaller than originally proposed, and considerably less than the redevelopment under construction at number 28.
+The buildings to the south follow the sloping nature of the natural topography of the land and appear lower than the subject property, just as the houses on the opposite side of the road are much higher.

+2.2.5 The detail of materials and finishes can be a matter controlled by condition, but it is the applicants' intention for the external walls to be finished predominately in white render, again in keeping with many other houses in the conservation area.

+2.2.6 The proposed redevelopment has been designed to replace the unremarkable existing building, blending in scale and height with its neighbours to make a positive contribution to the conservation area.

-3.0 Proposal
+3.0 Revised Proposal

-Part demolition of the existing two-storey building and remodelling to construct a two-storey, residential dwellinghouse, with second-floor accommodation in the roof and basement accommodation to the rear; to contain seven bedrooms and three reception rooms with associated refuse storage, secure bicycle store, existing front and rear gardens, amenity space and off-street parking spaces.
+Demolition of the existing two-storey building and redevelopment to construct a two-storey, residential dwellinghouse, with second-floor accommodation in the roof space; to contain six bedrooms, two reception rooms and guest room, with associated refuse storage, secure bicycle store, existing front and rear gardens, amenity space and off-street parking spaces.